THURSDAY, APRIL 19

 - Dave Scott: Introduction of how athletes eat today and an overview of breakfast

-REINVIGORATING GROWTH IN THE GOLDEN ARCHES: Deborah Wahl, Former CMO, McDonald’s
+REINVIGORATING GROWTH AT MATURE BRANDS: Deborah Wahl, Former CMO, McDonald’s

 HELPING THE BUNNY GROW: INNOVATION AND INTEGRATION AT ANNIE’S: John Foraker, Former CEO, Annie’s